 4. Forget any crash diets – Bali is all about food and lots of it.

 When you’re on holiday just go for it, especially in Bali where there are so many fantastic restaurants selling local and western-style food.
 Bali is a foodies paradise and everywhere you look there is at least 1 restaurant or local warung.
 Food prices are incredibly cheap here and you can have a 3-course dinner for 2 people for less than $20.
 Having said that, there are other places where you can spend an absolute fortune eating out – most tourists go middle of the road and hit some of the many famous restaurants in Seminyak’s Eat Street, Legian, Canggu, Kuta and Peitienget.

 Our top 10 restaurants that are moderately priced and very family-friendly are:

-4) Betelnut in Canggu and I just want to throw in Crate and Monsieur Spoon as well – all worth a visit and either on the popular Jalan Batu Bolong or close to it.
+4) Mason in Canggu and I want to throw in Crate, Shady Shack, The Common, Fold, Milk and Madu and Monsieur Spoon as well – all worth a visit and either on the popular Jalan Batu Bolong or close to it.

 6) Sisterfields in Seminyak – the iconic restaurant that everyone goes to.
-Opposite Seminyak Village, it serves delish western food which makes it a must-visit.
+Opposite Seminyak Village serves delish Western food, making it a must-visit.

-7) Milk and Madu in Canggu/Batu Belig – family-friendly restaurant with a very good vibe.
-Plus it has a kiddies playground.
+7) Milk and Madu in Canggu/Batu Belig – a family-friendly restaurant with a perfect vibe.
+Plus it has a kiddie’s playground.

 8) Deus ex Machina in Canggu – the original hipster hang in Canggu with an eclectic surfie vibe.

-10) lastly a meal prepared for you in your own villa – nothing really beats this, especially if you are in one of our fabulous, luxurious villas.
+10) lastly, a meal prepared for you in your villa – nothing really beats this, especially if you are in one of our fabulous, luxurious villas.
 The staff will be more than happy to go shopping for the ingredients and prepare a fab meal for you and the kids.